Nichols Field: Battle of the Philippines

 Again at approximately 11:30 a large formation of bombers was reported over the China Sea heading towards Manila.
 P-40 Warhawks took off from Nichols Field to intercept enemy aircraft spotted on radar, but failed to make contact.
 In the afternoon, P-40s again took off from Nichols Field to patrol over Bataan and Manila.
 On 9 December shortly after midnight, telephonic communications were re-established with Headquarters, FEAF.
 Intelligence reported that an unidentified number of enemy aircraft were approaching from the north.
 A flight of six P-40s from the 17th Pursuit Squadron was dispatched from Del Carmen Field to intercept.
 However, two of the aircraft were demolished on takeoff due to an accident.
 The remaining planes proceeded to Nichols Field but were unable to accomplish any interception of enemy aircraft in the dark and the night bombing of Nichols Field began at 03:15.
-In order to try and bring some of the units up to strength, FEAF ordered the remainder of the 3d sent to Nichols Field to bring the 34th with its P-35s up to strength.
+In order to try to bring some of the units up to strength, FEAF ordered the remainder of the 3d sent to Nichols Field to bring the 34th with its P-35s up to strength.

 At the end of the 10th, Group fighter strength had been reduced to about 30 aircraft, with 8 being P-35s.
 Due to the depleted strength of the Group, orders were received from FEAF Headquarters that pursuit planes were not to be dispatched other than upon orders from Headquarters.
 The planes would be employed mainly as reconnaissance aircraft to replace the 2d Observation Squadron, which was made inoperable after being mostly destroyed on the ground.
 Its remaining planes were unarmed and sitting ducks if attacked.

-On the morning of 23 December the Japanese made a landing in San Miguel Bay along the east coast of Lingayen Gulf.
+On the morning of 23 December the Japanese made a landing in San Miguel Bay, along the east coast of Lingayen Gulf.
 The ground combat situation on Luzon quickly became desperate when a second set of major landings occurred along the shore of Lamon Bay in southern Luzon.
 With the landings, the units at Nichols and Clark field withdrew to dispersed bases on Luzon, and with General Douglas MacArthur's proclamation of Manila as an open city on 26 December, all FEAF personnel withdrew from Nichols Field.
 On the 28th Japanese forces occupied the airfield.